hallzy/go-git-radar/README.md

 * If any tests are failing after your change, the code must be fixed before it will be merged (this may just be fixing the test if the expected behaviour of the code has changed).

+### Branching

+To summarize the below information:

+* `master` branch is considered stable and the latest release.
+* `dev` is what is slated for the next 'release'.
+This could be considered 'beta' in order to get newer features sooner.
+Bugs may appear here more often.

+All other branches are active development branches and should not be used except for testing or development.

+#### master

+The `master` branch is used as the 'latest release' branch.
+All code in this branch is considered to be working and tested.

+#### dev

+The `dev` branch is used as the 'next release' branch.
+All code in this branch has been tested, but is being kept separate from master until there is a certain confidence level that it works as expected.

+All development branches (with the exception of `hotfix` branches) should be branched from `dev`.

+#### Branches to Fix Github Issues

+Any branch created to resolve a Github issue should be in the form `GH-##/issue-description` where `##` is the issue number you are working on.
+Provide a description of the issue after a `/`.

+All changes that aren't hotfixes should be attached to a Github issue.

+#### Hotfixes

+Hotfix branches should take the form `hotfix/branch-description`.
+A hotfix is a small quick patch to fix something in `master`.

+Hotfixes should always be based on `master`, as a 'fix' for something in `dev` can be submitted as a different branch type.

 ### Testing